AgileRL/AgileRL/docs/tutorials/pettingzoo/dqn.rst

 Self-play
 ^^^^^^^^^

 In this tutorial, we use self-play as the final lesson in our curriculum.
 By iteratively improving our agent and making it learn to win against itself, we can allow it to discover new strategies and achieve higher performance.
 The weights of our pretrained agent from an earlier lesson can be loaded to the population as follows:

 .. collapse:: Load pretrained weights
    :open:

    .. code-block:: python

+      from agilerl.algorithms.core.wrappers import OptimizerWrapper

       if LESSON["pretrained_path"] is not None:
          for agent in pop: